Clubs & Activities

 The Middle School Ski Club is a weekly opportunity for girls to stay active and enjoy the winter season.
 No prior skiing or snowboarding experience is required; students take lessons based on their ability.
 Ski Club starts in January and includes an overnight trip for sixth through eighth grade and a day trip for all students.
 See you on the slopes!

 This Middle School affinity group is open to students who have ethnic heritage from countries in Southeast Asia, such as India, Nepal, Thailand, Cambodia, Bangladesh, Singapore, and the Philippines, to name a few.
 The group discusses ethnicity, academic expectation, and identity as an HB student.

-Spectrum is a community for the LGBT+ students and allies at HB.
+Spectrum is a community for the LGBTQ+ students and allies at HB.
 Students meet to discuss and better understand topics of gender and inclusivity in an age-appropriate way.

 Hathaway Brown's Speech & Debate team meets regularly during debate season to practice their approaches and hone their skills in preparation of several regional and interstate tournaments.
 Girls compete in a variety of disciplines, including Lincoln-Douglas Debate and Congressional Debate.

 SALT is an Upper School student-athlete group for leadership training, creating relationships between athletic teams, and building a network between student-athletes and the Athletic Department.

 The Middle School Student Council sponsors schoolwide projects and activities to promote school spirit, build fellowship, and provide service-learning opportunities that impact the greater Hathaway Brown community, as well as communities on the local, national, and international levels.